 SEresDE A SummarizedExperiment class object.
-Output from DEanalysisGlobal() (see Examples).
+Output from DEanalysisGlobal()

+(see Examples).

 NbGene.plotted Non negative integer.
-The algorithm computes the sum of all the absolute log_2 fold change present in the element DE.results of Res.DE.analysis for each gene.
-Only the highest NbGene.plotted genes are plotted in the volcano and MA plots.
+The algorithm computes the sum of all the absolute $log_2$ fold change present in the element DE.results of Res.DE.analysis for each gene.
+Only the highest NbGene.plotted genes are plotted in the volcano and

+MA plots.
 By default, NbGene.plotted=2.

 SizeLabel Numeric.
 Give the size of the names of plotted genes.
 By default, SizeLabel=3.

 Display.plots TRUE or FALSE.
 FALSE as default.
 If TRUE, all graphs will be plotted.
-Otherwise no graph will be plotted.
+Otherwise

 Save.plots TRUE or FALSE or a Character.
 FALSE as default.
-Path to save the Volcano and MA plots.
-If NULL, the Volcano and MA plots will not be saved in a sub folder in path.result.
+Path to save the Volcano and

+$\ensuremath{\mathsf{MA}}$ plots.
+If NULL, the Volcano and MA plots will not be saved in a sub folder will be saved in the sub folder created.

+$in\ \mathsf{path.result.}$

 If path.result contains a sub folder entitled "VolcanoPlots", all the Volcano plots will be saved in the sub folder "VolcanoPlots".
-Otherwise, a sub folder entitled "VolcanoPlots" will be created in path.result and all the Volcano plots will be saved in the sub folder created.
+Otherwise, a sub folder entitled "VolcanoPlots" will be created in path.result and all the Volcano plots

 If path.result contains a sub folder entitled "MAplots", all the MA plots will be saved in the sub folder "MAplots".
 Otherwise, a sub folder entitled "MAplots" will be created in path.result and all the MA plots will be saved in the sub folder created.

-- If data belong to different time points only, the function returns T 1 volcano and MA plots (with T the number of time measurements), corresponding to the log_2 fold change between each time ti and the reference time t0, for all i > 0. - If data belong to different biological conditions only, the function returns $(N{bc} (N{bc} 1))/2$ volcano and MA plots (with N{bc} the number of biological conditions), corresponding to the log_2 fold change between each pair of biological condition. - If data belong to different biological conditions and time points, the function returns
+- If data belong to different time points only, the function returns T-1 volcano and MA plots (with T the number of time measurements), corresponding to the $log_2$ fold change between each time ti and the reference time t0, for all i > 0. - If data belong to different biological conditions only, the function returns $(N{bc}(N{bc}-1))/2$ volcano and MA plots (with $N{bc}$ the number of biological conditions), corresponding to the $log_2$ fold change between each pair of biological condition. - If data belong to different biological conditions and time points, the function returns